-- a) promoting compact, mixed use urban communities; - b) integrating the transportation network to include all modes of transportation; - c) promoting active transportation, including walking and cycling, and the use of public transit; (OPA 167) - d) achieving a natural heritage ecosystem through the protection and enhancement of natural heritage features and functions; - e) implementing urban design features to reduce fugitive dust; - f) enhancing vegetative cover; and, - g) reducing the heat island effect through the use of reflective roofs, green roofs, natural landscaping, and increasing the tree canopy.
+a) promoting compact, mixed use urban communities;

+- b) integrating the transportation network to include all modes of transportation; - c) promoting walking, cycling, and use of public transit; - d) achieving a natural heritage ecosystem through the protection and enhancement of natural heritage features and functions; - e) implementing urban design features to reduce fugitive dust; - f) enhancing vegetative cover; and, - g) reducing the heat island effect through the use of reflective roofs, green roofs, natural landscaping, and increasing the tree canopy.

 Many of these goals and policies also contribute to the adaptation to climate change by minimizing vulnerabilities to climate impacts.
-Prohibiting new development on hazard lands, and incorporating urban design features that reduce the impacts of a changing climate on public works and urban infrastructure - roads and associated infrastructure, bridges, water and waste water systems, and energy distribution, are climate change adaptation strategies.
-(OPA 167)
+Prohibiting new development on hazard lands, and incorporating urban design features that reduce climate impacts on public works and urban infrastructure - roads and associated infrastructure, bridges, water and waste water systems, and energy distribution, are climate change adaptation strategies.